SReichelt/slate2/doc/Notation.md

   * In the prefix case, source and target are separated by the first `.` following the mapping symbol, and the target extends from this `.` until the next comma, semicolon, or closing parenthesis (disregarding commas and semicolons that are part of mappings).
-The source consists of zero or more parameters separated by `,`, where each parameter is a notation expression optionally followed by data.
+The source consists of zero or more parameters separated by `,`, where each parameter is either a notation expression optionally followed by data, or a mapping whose target is a notation expression optionally followed by data.
   * In the infix case, the source extends from the previous comma, semicolon, or opening parenthesis until the mapping symbol, and the target extends from the mapping symbol until the next comma,